linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Week 2/Morningstar-Why Moats Matter.md

 The Orphan Drug Act essentially meant that drug companies would be granted lucrative regulatory benefits in exchange for developing drugs for orphaned diseases, making it economically feasible to pursue these patient populations.
 Drugs currently qualify for orphan status if the U.S. patient population is fewer than 200,000 patients.
 Benefits for drug companies include a seven-year period of market exclusivity, tax incentives, grants for drug development, and fast-track approvals.
 The legislation is widely believed to be a success, with more than 1,000 drugs granted orphan status in the past few decades, versus just 38 drugs prior to the act being passed.

 From a moat-focused perspective, orphan drugs are very attractive, as the markets are typically best served by just a single firm.
 Morningstar covers several orphan-drug companies, including Alexion and BioMarin Pharmaceutical, both of which have narrow moats.
 It's not hard to see why.
 Alexion's Soliris is the only drug approved to treat paroxysmal nocturnal hemoglobinuria, a disease that destroys red blood cells and causes anemia, fatigue, and blood clots, killing half of its sufferers within 15 years.
 In addition to developing the drug, Alexion has worked hard to identify and reach out to a population of just 8,000 to 10,000 patients and educate doctors about the treatment.
-For its efforts, Alexion is charging  $400,000 to$ 500,000 per year for Soliris.
+For its efforts, Alexion is charging  $400,000 to $500,000 per year for Soliris.
 BioMarin has a portfolio of drugs for various diseases, including Aldurazyme, which treats mucopolysaccharidosis I, or MPS I. MPS I sufferers do not produce enough of one of the 11 enzymes required to break down sugar chains into molecules, and suffer from bone, organ, and brain damage as a result.
 Again, only about 3,000 people suffer from this disease, and BioMarin charges \$200,000 annually for the drug, making it about a \$200 million product line.
 In addition to the

 exclusivity period granted by the Orphan Drug Act, these drugs tend to be very difficult to manufacture, making it even less likely that a new entrant will want to pursue these small markets.